opentext-idol/idol-tutorials/tutorials/introduction/containers/PART_I.md

 ## Conclusions

-You now understand how to set up a system to Docker and IDOL components in containers.
+You now understand how to set up a system for Docker and you have access to the IDOL component containers.

 ## Next step

-You are now ready to go to [Part II](./PART_II.md).
+You're ready to get started.
+Go to [Part II](./PART_II.md).